asavagar/uk-covid19-firm-creation/content/reports/dataDescription/index.md

 {{< chart data="density" >}}

 ## Country of Origin Registrations
 The chart below shows the UK and non-UK Country of Origin Registrations in Basic Companies Data since January 2019.
-For the share of non-UK Country of Origin Registrations de-select the UK.

-{{< chart data="nonUK" >}}
+{{< chart data="sunburst" >}}

 ## Outliers